Charia 2026

 -

-or a meta-controller of other agents.
+or a hidden controller of other agents.

 Instead, she is a constraint-sensitive arbiter whose outputs typically take the form of: